The homebirth of Indie Isaacs

 Our midwife cheerily walked in then (I can’t tell you how much I love this woman and what a joy it has been to go through this pregnancy and birth with her) and suggested I get in the birthing pool which mum and my hubby had started to fill.
 I hadn’t been in the water at all until then and it was bliss.

 I only had about three contractions in total in the pool before my waters broke at 4.20pm, and I was ready to birth the bubba’s head.
 It was at this moment that our amazing photographer Jerusha Sutton arrived.
 Jerusha is another phenomenal woman who I was honoured to share Indie’s birth with.
 At this point, my midwife suggested I change positions so I leant back on my husband to birth the baby.
 It was exhilarating and incredible!
-This pic to the right is of me pulling Indie out and you can see I’m smiling because it was just the most wondrous, beautiful experience.
 I loved it!
 It’s my wish that every woman can experience birth in such an empowering, positive way.

 I loved that my mum got to experience it with us, and I know the memories will stay with her forever.
 Soon after we’d had the baby we called our nanny and she brought the girls over straight away and their reaction was priceless.